Garbaz/bachelor-thesis/presentation/presentation.md

 ## Modelling

-- The human mind creates approximate models of the world
+- Human mind creates approximate models of world
   - How?
 No clue (._.')
-- Science creates more precise approximate models of the world
+- Science creates more precise approximate models of world
   - How?
 Math!
 - Models specify structure, with open parameters
 - E.g. Newton's law of gravity